 Here you’ll see all of your goals and their status (on/off).
 Click the + New Goal to create your goal.

 Next, you’ll need to fill out several details about your goal, including the Name and Type of Goal.
 This could be a destination, duration, pages/ screens per session or event.
 For this example, we’ve created a Goal for a Contact Us form submission.

-A UTM (Urchin Traffic Monitor) allows you to uniquely track the performance on individual campaigns by adding a string of code to the end of your target URL.
-It makes it easier for GA to track the performance of that specific campaign including clicks, conversions and engagement.
+A UTM (Urchin Traffic Monitor) allows you to uniquely track the performance of individual campaigns by adding a string of code to the end of your target URL.
+It makes it easier for GA to track the performance of that specific campaign, including clicks, conversions and engagement.
 A typical UTM looks a little like this: https://www.supersonicplayground.com/resources/blogs/everything-you-need-to-know-about-accelerated-mobile-pages-amp/?utm_source=friday_insights&utm_medium=email&utm_campaign=AMP_blog

 You’ll need the following:

 - URL: i.e www.supersonicplayground.com/resources/blogs/